fsaltunyuva/fsaltunyuva.github.io/_posts/2026-01-20-Ray-Tracing-Adventure.md

 We can define the fovea radius in degrees of visual angle.
 Then we can convert this angle to a distance on the screen based on the viewer's distance from the screen (as discussed in Definitions section).

-A common value for the fovea radius is around 2 degrees of visual angle [CITE Brian Guenter, Mark Finch, Steven Drucker, Desney Tan, and John Snyder.
+A common value for the fovea radius is around 2 degrees of visual angle [(Guenter et al., 2012)](https://www.microsoft.com/en-us/research/wp-content/uploads/2012/11/foveated_final15.pdf), but I will use a larger value to better visualize the effects of foveated rendering in my renders.
-Foveated 3d graphics.
-ACM Trans.
-Graph., 31(6):164:1–164:10, November 2012].

 #### Blend Region Radius
 The outer boundary of the blend region is commonly chosen to be several times larger than the fovea radius.
 In practice, a value between 6 and 10 degrees of visual angle works well for many applications.
-A typical and well-balanced choice is around 8 degrees of visual angle.
+A typical and well balanced choice is around 8 degrees of visual angle.
+As in the fovea radius, I will use a larger value to better visualize the effects of foveated rendering in my renders.

 #### Peripheral Region
 The peripheral region encompasses all areas beyond the blend region.
 In this region, the sample size is set to the minimum value to maximize performance savings.